 This helps you learn faster.

-It’s highly recommended that take a good sleep.
+It’s highly recommended that you take a sound sleep.

 Otherwise, you might face problems while remembering ideas.